Efesto/presentations/remote_journal/markdown.md

-In a remote organization, the need for communication and synchronization is even more important
+### Working in a remote organization
 * Communication is more structured and knowledge needs to be organized better
-* People tend to feel isolated
+* Tendency to isolation
-* People have their own habits and timing
+* People have their own habits and timing (and that's awesome)

+Note: communication needs to be taken seriously